Momentum operator: Definition (position space)

 This is the expression for the canonical momentum.
 For a charged particle q in an electromagnetic field, during a gauge transformation, the position space wave function undergoes a local U(1) group transformation, and $\hat{p}\psi = - i \hbar \frac{\partial \psi}{\partial x}$ will change its value.
 Therefore, the canonical momentum is not gauge invariant, and hence not a measurable physical quantity.

 The kinetic momentum, a gauge invariant physical quantity, can be expressed in terms of the canonical momentum, the scalar potential φ and vector potential A:

 The expression above is called minimal coupling.
 For electrically neutral particles, the canonical momentum is equal to the kinetic momentum.

 Properties

 Hermiticity

-The momentum operator is always a Hermitian operator (more technically, in math terminology a "self-adjoint operator") when it acts on physical (in particular, normalizable) quantum states.
+The momentum operator can be described as a symmetric (i.e. Hermitian), unbounded operator acting on a dense subspace of the quantum state space.
+If the operator acts on a (normalizable) quantum state then the operator is self-adjoint.
+In physics the term Hermitian often refers to both symmetric and self-adjoint operators.